Dukeakj/verbose-spoon/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+Main.java - Contains implementation of our data structure HashAntiConflict.java - Interface for our data structure.
+Outlines the constructor and each method required by this class

 ## Edit and Submit this file and any figures referenced by this document.